uedwinc/Terraform-for-InfrastructureAsCode-on-AWS/README.md

 Workspaces isolate files and resources

-    - `terraform workspace show` to show current workspace
+- To show current workspace: `terraform workspace show`

-    - `terraform worspace list` to see all workspaces
+- To see all workspaces: `terraform worspace list`

-    - `terraform workspace new name-of-new-workspace` to create a new workspace
+- To create a new workspace: `terraform workspace new name-of-new-workspace`

-    - `terraform workspace select name-of-workspace` to switch between workspaces
+- To switch between workspaces: `terraform workspace select name-of-workspace`

-    - `terraform worspace delete name-of-workspace` to delete a workspace
+- To delete a workspace: `terraform worspace delete name-of-workspace`